UBS dusting off plans for investment bank spin-off - Mediobanca

-ZURICH UBS is looking again at spinning off its investment bank - and may even resuscitate its old SG Warburg brand - to fend off demands that it put aside yet more capital to protect private banking clients from its investment activities, according to Mediobanca analysts.
+ZURICH, Jan 9 UBS is looking again at spinning off its investment bank - and may even rescuscitate its old SG Warburg brand - to fend off demands that it put aside yet more capital to protect private banking clients from its investment activities, according to Mediobanca analysts.

 The Mediobanca analysts said UBS was more likely now to dispose of its investment bank not only because of the relentless pressure on it but also because its earnings trajectory was back on track after the financial crisis.